What to do if you can’t pay the bills

 It’s cheaper than bankruptcy – and only costs a one-off fee of £90.
 But it does go on your credit file and will negatively affect your credit score.

-As well as not owning your own home, you must also have total assets worth no more than £1,000.
+As well as not owning your own home, you must also have total assets worth no more than £2,000 (£1,000 in Northern Ireland).
 This doesn’t include your car.
-But if you have a car, it mustn’t be worth more than £1,000.
+But if you have a car, it mustn’t be worth more than £2,000 (£1,000 in Northern Ireland).

 Debt Relief Orders are not available in Scotland.
 Instead, they have a similar process called the Minimal Assets Process.